-The objects $C_{1E}$ and $C_{2E}$ are computed using the parametric dissociation transform which makes them independent from the external momentum.
-See the main text for explicit intermediate steps.
-Collecting the results together we obtain
+The objects $C_{1E}$ and $C_{2E}$ are computed using the parametric dissociation transform, which renders them independent of external momentum.
+Refer to the main text for the explicit intermediate steps.
+Collecting the results, we obtain: